Create and deploy marketing pages

 Set the required field values

-- Name: Enter a name for the page that you can easily recognise later.
+- Name: Enter a name for the page that you can easily recognize later.
 This name is internal-only.

 - Type: Choose the type of page you are making.
 Each type has different requirements and options.